newcracker/L3T/37_Kognitionswissenschaft/99_Literatur.md

 - Clark, A. (2001).
 Mindware.
 An introduction to the philosophy of cognitive science.
 New York: Oxford University Press.

 - Cottrell, G. (1991).
 Extracting features from faces using compression networks: Face, identity, emotions and gender recognition using holohns.
-In: Touretsky, D.; Elman, J.; Sejnowski, T.; &amp; Hinton, G. (Hrsg.), Connectionist Models: Proceedings of the 1990 Summer School.
+In: Touretsky, D.; Elman, J.; Sejnowski, T.; & Hinton, G. (Hrsg.), Connectionist Models: Proceedings of the 1990 Summer School.
 San Mateo, CA: Morgan Kaufmann.

 - Dreyfus, H. (1972).
 What Computers Can't Do.
 New York: MIT-Press.

-- Elman, J.; Bates, E.A.; Johnson, M.H.; Karmiliff-Smith, A.; Parisi, D. &amp; Plunkett, K. (1996).
+- Elman, J.; Bates, E.A.; Johnson, M.H.; Karmiliff-Smith, A.; Parisi, D. & Plunkett, K. (1996).
 Rethinking Innateness: A connectionist perspective on development.
 Cambridge, MA: MIT Press.

 - Elman, J.L.
 (1990).
 Finding structure in time.
 In: Cognitive Science, 14, 179-211.